wradlib/wradlib/doc/source/tutorial_autoimages.rst

 *************************************
-automate image generation with sphinx
+Automate image generation with sphinx
 *************************************

 With active version control it is often undesirable to bundle images with the documentation.